-Shares vesting means share awarded to employees or founders as a part of the compensation package or as a contribution to the pension plan and also as a way to reward and retain the individual.
+It means share awarded to employees or founders as a part of the compensation package.
+It could be a contribution to the pension plan and also as a way to reward and retain them.
 This shares by an individual is a process that happens over many years (usually four to five years).

-- Through share vesting, the company is able to keep its employees loyal to the company.
+- Through share vesting, the company can keep its employees loyal to the company.

-- At the end of the share vesting period i.e. after four years the employee is able to acquire rights over the share or the contribution towards a pension plan that was made through the process of share vesting.
+- At the end of such a vesting period, employees can acquire rights over the share or the contribution towards a pension plan.

 Examples of Shares Vesting

-A classic example from the world of business which is often cited is that of an artist who worked on the office space for Facebook when it was only a year old start-up company.
-Instead of receiving cash compensation for his work done for the interiors of the office space, the artist chose to take shares of Facebook and not his entitled cash compensation.
+A classic example from the world of business, often cited, is that of an artist.
+He worked on the office space for Facebook when it was only a year-old start-up company.
+For his work done for the interiors of the office space, the artist chose to take shares of Facebook and not his entitled cash compensation.
 When Facebook first went public with its initial public offering in the year 2012, the artist’s shares are said to be valued at around $200 million.